PsichiX/Intuicio/book/src/scripting-pipeline-explained.md

 ## How data moves

-Let's start with showing how our `add` function looks actually looks like to `Host`:
+Let's start with showing how our `add` function actually looks like to `Host`:
 ```rust
 fn add(context: &mut Context, registry: &Registry) {
     let a = context.stack().pop::<i32>().unwrap();